praetorian555/rndr/README.md

 	cmake --build <path_to_build_dir> --config <config_name>

-If you installed the _clang-format_ and _clang-tidy_ tools you will have access to clang-format and clang-tidy targets.
-They can be run either by building them in IDE or with following directive in command-line:
+If you installed the _clang-format_ tool you will have access to _clang-format_ and target.
+It can be run either by building it in IDE or with following directive in command-line:

 	cmake --build <build_dir> --target clang-format
-	cmake --build <build_dir> --target clang-tidy

-The clang-format target will apply formatting to all files under apps, include and src folders.
+The _clang-format_ target will apply formatting to all files under apps, include and src folders.
 To see the rules applied take a look at .clang-format file at the project's root.

-The clang-tidy target will apply static-code analysis on all cpp and c files in the src folder.
-This part is still in development and the final set of rules to be used is not determined.
+Project also has .clang-tidy file to be used with _clang-tidy_ tool in your favourite IDE.

 If you are using MSVC compiler you can use address sanitizer tool by setting the RNDR_SANITIZER flag when invoking the cmake command: